Storidge/cio-user-docs/cloud_reference/digitalocean.md

 ## Install cio software

-Storidge's CIO software currently supports CentOS 7.5, 7.6 (3.10 kernel), RHEL 7 (3.10 kernel) and Ubuntu 16.04LTS (4.4 kernel).
-Note that the desktop edition of Ubuntu 16.04 lists a 4.15 kernel which is not supported.
+Storidge's cio software currently supports CentOS 7.5, 7.6 (3.10 kernel), RHEL 7 (3.10 kernel), Ubuntu 16.04LTS (4.4 kernel), and Ubuntu 18.04LTS (4.15 kernel).

+Note that the desktop edition of Ubuntu 16.04 lists a 4.15 kernel.
+Use the server edition of Ubuntu 18.04 instead for 4.15 kernel support.

 After verifying you have a supported distribution, run the convenience script below to begin installation.